-In short, you must find a company that sells life insurance for non-US residents or US residents with no SSN but who have the proper identification.
+In short, you must find a company that sells life insurance for non-US residents (such as H-1B visa holders) or US residents with no SSN but who have the proper identification.

 Can you Refuse to Provide your Social Security Number?

-If you have a SSN but don’t feel comfortable sharing it, you’re in the same boat.
+If you have an SSN but are uncomfortable sharing it, you’re in the same boat.
 Can an insurance company force you to share it?

 Can they deny your application?

 But just like undocumented immigrants, there are ways to get a policy – typically a term life insurance policy for particular companies.
 You may not get as much insurance coverage or pay the best rates, but it’s your right to refuse to share your SSN.

 Do Life Insurance Beneficiaries Need a Social Security Number?

 A life insurance beneficiary doesn’t have to have a Social Security number because life insurance companies don’t collect it with the name of the beneficiary.
 You can leave the money to whomever you choose, with or without a Social Security number.
 But, for identification, the recipient needs to prove who they are to receive the benefits.

 If your beneficiary has a Social Security number, it speeds up the identification process.
 Life insurance companies must determine beyond a reasonable doubt that the beneficiary is who he/she says before distributing life insurance proceeds.